Two Migrating Methods for .NET Framework to .NET 6

 This is a good method because it is efficient.
 It supports multiple applications on different .NET platforms, keeps libraries in sync, and ultimately saves time.

 Multi-targeting is best used when the .NET Framework library and the .NET 6 library are very similar.
-Yes, the .NET 6 library will have newer, different functionality, but at their core the codebase remains mostly the same.
+Yes, the .NET 6 library will have newer, different functionality, but at its core, the codebase remains mostly the same.

-To start a multi-targeting migration, you need to configure your project to build multiple times (e.g. as many times needed for each platform being targeted).
-Then you would need to build a NuGet package our of all of those assemblies.
+To start a multi-targeting migration, you need to configure your project to build multiple times (e.g. as many times as needed for each platform being targeted).
+Then you would need to build a NuGet package out of all of those assemblies.

 Multi-targeting may not be for everyone.
-There’s a lot of information about it online so consider doing extensive research before diving it.
-Likewise, consider the resources that will be needed after multi-targeting as been set up.
+There’s a lot of information about it online so consider doing extensive research before diving into it.
+Likewise, consider the resources that will be needed after multi-targeting has been set up.